Alluxio/alluxio/docs/Setup-UFS.md

 You should find that a tachyon folder has been created.

-# Add other under file system
+# Add other underlayer storage system

 Besides the above under file system, Tachyon can run on top of other under file system.
 In order to do so, a user should implement this